-The Energy Use Index (EUI) Retrofit pilot will encourage customers to use their energy more efficiently.
+The Energy Use Index Retrofit pilot will encourage customers to use their energy more efficiently.
 The pilot uses a pay-for-performance approach with the goal of saving 50 percent of the customer's previous energy use.
 To participate, the facility must retrofit at least 25 percent of its useable square footage, and there must be a way to accurately measure the treatment area's performance.
-Limited to five customers, this pilot is modeled on the EUI pilot program for recently completed new construction, and can play a part in capturing savings from buildings not currently addressed by HB-1257's scope.
+Limited to five customers, this pilot is modeled on the energy use index new construction pilot recently completed and can play a part in capturing savings form buildings not currently addressed by HB-1257's scope.
 Buildings of all sizes will be eligible for this pilot.